Barnett Bicycle Institute for Bicycle Mechanics

 Eliminate reliance on subjective "feel."
 Is that shift quick?
 Does that axle rotate smoothly?
 Does that wheel spin so truly it doesn't even look like it's moving?
 Does that bolt feel like it's about to "bottom out?"
 These are all subjective judgments, and as long as they are the basis for mechanical technique, then results will be inconsistent.
 Each of these examples can be evaluated in non-subjective ways, and that is what we will teach you at BBI.

 Eliminate reliance on memorization.
 Good mechanics know they don't know everything, but they know how to look up the answer when they need it.
 In order to do that, a good mechanic needs to be trained from the beginning on how to rely on information resources.
 Only BBI writes and publishes a manual for professional bicycle mechanics (Barnett's Manual DX).
 The manual is the heart of our training program, and it will become the most frequently used tool on your workbench.
 It's over 11,000 pages long, and includes over 10,000 hi-res color photos.
 Two things our students never need to worry about is whether they'll be able to remember everything they were shown or whether they did enough note taking during class!

 Our Instructional Approach

 Our class size is limited to 16 students—larger classes would enable us to boast about our total enrollment, but would you benefit?

-With two instructors in the labs at any time (and sometimes three), our maximum 8 to 1 student/teacher ratio guarantees you a level of personal attention that can't be matched!
-For most labs, your instructor is monitoring just three other benches in addition to yours.
+With at least two instructors in the labs at all times (and usually three), the maximum student-to-teacher ratio you would encounter is 8 to 1, but most of the time it's only 5.3 to 1!
+For most labs your instructor is monitoring just two or three other benches in addition to yours.